 Disability pensions under different pension acts

-The experience rating model of disability pensions applies to private sector and state employers.
-In both systems, the company’s experience rating is determined by comparing the disability pension expenditure of the companies with the average level.
+The experience rating model of disability pensions applies to private sector employers.
+The company’s experience rating is determined by comparing the disability pension expenditure of the companies with the average level.

 In 2019, the average disability pension component is 0.9 per cent of the total TyEL pension contribution.